Medical questions & health advice by licensed doctors

-Why do I have a lump on my breast ?
+"Why do I have a lump on my breast ?"

 It hurts when I touch it and also the spot is red I'm 16 years old what should I do ?

 These include: timing of your lump (when did you first notice it?), has it changed in size or consistency since you first noticed it, do you have any associated nipple discharge, is there any pain or tenderness, does it change with your menstrual cycle, do you have a family history of breast cancer?
 A breast lump can be caused by any number of conditions.
 It may be normal fibrocystic tissue in your breast that changes in accordance with your hormonal cycle.
 Alternatively, you may have a breast cyst (a collection of fluid that is well encapsulated), a fibroadenoma (a benign tumor of breast tissue), or a lipoma (a benign tumor of fat cells).
 Other diagnoses include an abscess (a collection of pus formed by your body to attempt to wall off infection), a phyllodes tumor (a breast tumor that has the potential to become malignant), or breast cancer.
 It is not possible to receive a diagnosis without being evaluated by your physician.
 I suggest you make an appointment for further consultation regarding a diagnosis and management plan.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.